StellaAzum8/Sales-Analysis-Insights-Dashboard-using-Microsoft-Excel/README.md

 - **product performance:** A pivot table detailing the performance of each product over the years.

 ---
-Here's a detailed write-up in markdown language for your GitHub README:

----

 # Coffee Sales Dashboard Analysis